jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 but in any event, I'm taking the time to make sure I fell good about what how I'm spending my money.

 ## Anticipated Tuning and Modifications
+Learn how to fly before doing Betaflight tuning.
+The default values in Betaflight should be good enough for initial learnings about flying.

 I got several ideas from these sources about changes I would like to consider:

 * [2023 Ultimate Guide to Tiny Whoops: Are you using the right stuff?](https://www.youtube.com/watch?v=lgeeR8TiuP0)